Summary

 On this page

-FSANZ is also responsible for labelling of both packaged and unpackaged food, including mandatory (legally required) warnings or advisory labels.
+FSANZ is also responsible for the labelling of both packaged and unpackaged food, including mandatory (legally required) warnings or advisory labels.

-In Australia, FSANZ also sets primary production and processing standards, and maximum residue limits for agricultural and veterinary chemicals.
+Parts 3 and 4 of the Code apply only in Australia.
+These parts regulate food safety standards, primary production and processing standards, and maximum residue limits for agricultural and veterinary chemicals.
 In New Zealand, these activities are undertaken by the New Zealand Ministry for Primary Industries.

-The FSANZ Board decides whether or not to approve changes to the Food Standards Code.
-These decisions are notified to Australian and New Zealand ministers responsible for food regulation (the Australia and New Zealand Ministerial Forum on Food Regulation).
-The forum can adopt, make changes to or reject standards and can ask FSANZ to review its decisions.
+The FSANZ Board decides whether or not to approve changes to the Code.
+These decisions are notified to Australian and New Zealand ministers responsible for food regulation (the Food Ministers' Meeting).
+The Food Ministers' Meeting can adopt, make changes to or reject standards and can ask FSANZ to review its decisions.

 Food standards enforcement